 1. Prepare rice.

 2. While rice is cooking, mix together 4 tbsp vinegar, 2 tbsp maple syrup and 1/2 tsp salt.
 Pour over cooked rice and stir to combine.
-2. In a small bowl, mix mayonnaise and hot sauce.
+2. In a small bowl, mix yogurt and hot sauce.
 3. Mix dressing: 4 tbsp liquid aminos, 2 tbsp vinegar, 1 tsp maple syrup, 1/2 tsp sesame oil and ginger.
 4. Divide rice into individual bowls.
 5. Divide salmon into each bowl.
 6. Divide cucumbers, carrot, radishes, pepper, green onions, and avocados evenly amongst the bowls.
 7. Drizzle with dressing and hot sauce mixture before serving.
 8. Garnish with sesame seeds and nori, if desired.

 These can be served warm or cold.
 They are great to pack for lunch.